FET:NYSEForum Energy Technologies, Inc. Analysis

 Long Term

-- Cyclical exposure to oil & gas markets and regulatory headwinds
+- Cyclical exposure of the oil & gas equipment sector

 Key Metrics & Analysis